Uzbekistan at the 2020 Summer Olympics

 Uzbekistan competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, due to the COVID-19 pandemic.
 It was the nation's seventh consecutive appearance at the Summer Olympics in the post-Soviet era.

 Uzbekistan won five medals at these Games, down from 13 in 2016.
-However, the country won three gold medals, only one gold medal less than in Rio.
+However, the country won three gold medals, only one fewer than in Rio.

 Medalists

 Competitors

-The following is the list of number of competitors participating in the Games:
+The following is the list of competitors participating in the Games:

 Athletics

 Uzbek athletes further achieved the entry standards, either by qualifying time or by world ranking, in the following track and field events (up to a maximum of 3 athletes in each event):